 A graduate of the University of Wisconsin and Oxford University, where he was a Rhodes Scholar, Paul spent most of his career reporting for The Washington Post and The Wall Street Journal.
 His work has won several prizes, including business journalism’s most prestigious, the Gerald Loeb Award.
 Articles he has written in recent years have been published by Fortune, Slate, Politico, Foreign Policy, Bloomberg View, and other media outlets.
 His reporting and research have taken him to more than 50 countries on six continents.

 Paul lives in Kamakura, Japan with his wife, Yoshie Sakai, and is a father and grandfather.
 A professional interest of Paul’s, following his experience of living through the March 2011 earthquake, is the Fukushima nuclear accident.
-But his main focus continues to be economics; his latest book, Schism: China, America and the Fracturing of the Global Trading System, was published in September 2019, and he is currently working on another book, to be published by Yale University Press, about the US dollar and challenges to its global dominance.
+But his main focus continues to be economics; his latest book, Schism: China, America and the Fracturing of the Global Trading System, was published in September 2019, and his next book, to be published by Yale University Press in early 2025, is King Dollar: The Past and Future of the World's Dominant Currency.

 RECENTLY PUBLISHED